Discovery and recovery of crystalline materials with property-conditioned transformers: Appendices

 \subsection{Sampling Scheme Parameter Studies for Structure Recovery Tasks}

 To determine optimal hyperparameters and generation strategy for the crystal structure recovery tasks, a series of ablation studies were conducted on a 1K structure subset of the MP-20 test set.

-The first study, shown in Table \ref{tab:temp_ablation}, gives a sampling temperature of \texttt{T} = 0.75 as a good balance between recovery accuracy and generative diversity.
-While a lower temperature of \texttt{T} = 0.5 yields a marginally better RMS distance, selecting \texttt{T} = 0.75 increases the 1-perplexity match rate by $1.4\%$ points, maximising the probability of identifying the correct structure in a single closed loop attempt.
-Higher temperatures offered a slight increase in the match rate for 20-consistent CIF generation attempts but at the cost of reduced structural accuracy.
+The first study, shown in Table~\ref{tab:temp_ablation}, gives a sampling temperature of \texttt{T} = 0.75 as a good balance between recovery accuracy and generative diversity.
+While a lower temperature of \texttt{T} = 0.5 yields a marginally better RMSD, selecting \texttt{T} = 0.75 increases the 1-perplexity match rate by $1.4\%$ points, maximising the probability of identifying the correct structure in a single closed loop attempt.
+Higher temperatures offer a slight increase in the match rate for 20-consistent CIF generation attempts, but at the cost of reduced structural accuracy.

-The second study, shown in Table \ref{tab:ranking_ablation} confirms the benefits of both XRD conditioning and perplexity-based ranking.
-Providing XRD information consistently improves both the 1-perplexity match rate ($+3.3\%$ points) and the RMS-d ($-0.0058$).
+The second study, shown in Table~\ref{tab:ranking_ablation}, confirms the benefits of both XRD conditioning and perplexity-based ranking.
+Providing XRD information consistently improves both the 1-perplexity match rate ($+3.3\%$ points) and the RMSD ($-0.0058$).
 Then, ranking candidates by perplexity provides an improvement again for both metrics without any trade-off.